-Bubble and squeak is the quintessentially British leftovers recipe, featuring potatoes & cabbage it is perfect for breakfast, lunch or dinner.
+Bubble and squeak is a quintessentially British leftovers recipe, featuring potatoes & greens, it is perfect for breakfast, lunch or dinner!

 The name bubble and squeak dates back to the 18th century in print.